Reports taken 24/7

 Note: Advisors who act outside of their role may be excluded from resolution process.

 "Supportive measures" mean non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, without fee or charge, to the complainant or respondent, before or after the filing of a formal complaint or where no formal complaint has been filed.
 Supportive measures may include counseling, extensions of escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the school, and other similar measures.

 Where Can I Learn More

-For more information about Title IX, watch this 60 min webinar from the Association for Title IX Administrators (ATIXA) about Title IX and the most recent federal regulations.
+- Watch this webinar from the Association for Title IX Administrators (ATIXA) about the most recent federal regulations.

 Title IX Training Materials

 The following training materials were used by the District’s Title IX Coordinator, Investigators, Decision-Makers, and/or Mandatory Reporters.
-Listed training materials and a copy of the 2020 Title IX Regulations may be reviewed by scheduling an appointment with the District’s Title IX Coordinator at 970-490-3033 or email@example.com.
+Listed training materials and a copy of the 2020 Title IX Regulations may be reviewed by scheduling an appointment with the District’s Title IX Coordinator at 970-490-3033.
 No copies will be made on site and the training materials may not leave the Education Support Center.